The US and China: The global competition for hearts, minds, and wallets

 Trump's trade policy

-The latest developments in US trade policy mark a significant turning point and could change America's global influence.
-In April 2025, President Trump announced the so-called “Liberation Day” tariffs, setting new trade barriers.
-These include a general import tax of 10% and targeted “reciprocal” tariffs against key trading partners.
+Recent developments in U.S. trade policy mark a significant turning point and could alter America’s global influence.
+In April 2025, President Trump announced the so-called “Liberation Day” tariffs, introducing new trade barriers.
+These include a general import tax of 10% as well as targeted “reciprocal” tariffs against key trading partners.

 The measures represent the highest trade barriers since 1909 and affect numerous major economies.
-Particularly high tariffs affect Vietnam (46%), Japan (24%), South Korea (25%) and the European Union (20%).
-Even Canada and Mexico, America's neighbors and trading partners, are facing significant new tariffs.
+Particularly high tariffs target Vietnam at 46%, Japan at 24%, South Korea at 25%, and the European Union at 20%.
+Even Canada and Mexico, America’s neighbors and trading partners, must endure substantial new tariffs.

-These tariffs act as an additional cost factor and heavily burden American companies and consumers alike.
-The effects ripple through supply chains and impact many areas in the United States.
-They range from car purchases in Detroit to appliance sales in Dallas and construction projects in Denver.
+These tariffs act as an additional cost factor and place a heavy burden on both American businesses and consumers.
+The effects ripple across supply chains and impact many sectors in the United States.
+They range from car purchases in Detroit to household appliance sales in Dallas and construction projects in Denver.

-The international response was swift and sparked widespread concern around the world.
-The European Union immediately began planning possible countermeasures against American trade policy.
-France’s President Macron explicitly called on European companies to consistently halt investments in the USA.
-At the same time, Canada's Prime Minister Mark Carney declared that "our old relationship of steadily deepening integration with the United States is over."
-Whether this will remain the case is still unclear at this point.
+The international response came quickly and sparked widespread concern.
+The European Union immediately began planning possible countermeasures against U.S. trade policy.
+France’s President Macron explicitly urged European companies to completely halt investments in the United States.
+At the same time, Canada’s Prime Minister Mark Carney declared that “our old relationship of steadily deepening integration with the United States is over.”
+Whether all this will remain the case is still unclear at this point.

-In contrast to America's goal-oriented approach, China has established the Belt and Road Initiative as a cornerstone of its economic policy.
-The BRI involves massive investments in the infrastructure of other countries, thereby significantly expanding China’s economic reach.
+In contrast to America’s goal-oriented approach, China has established the Belt and Road Initiative as a cornerstone of its economic policy.
+The BRI involves massive investments in other countries’ infrastructure, thereby significantly expanding China’s economic reach.
 At the same time, China improves its international image through the BRI and strengthens its position as a global economic power.

-By presenting the BRI as a win-win cooperation model, China positions itself as a "responsible power" in the global community.
-This initiative specifically strengthens China’s economic influence and builds positive perceptions among the participating nations.
-Especially in developing countries, China thus fosters trust and long-term partnerships.
+By presenting the BRI as a win-win cooperation model, China positions itself as a “responsible power” in the global community.
+This initiative strategically strengthens China’s economic influence and builds positive perceptions among participating nations.
+Especially in developing countries, China fosters trust and long-term partnerships.

 Cultural factors in global influence